-2. IR Activities
+2. IR Activities REVISED

+-

+Supplementary Information Explanation by

+Representative

-Supplementary Information Explanation by Representative Creation and disclosure of Disclosure Policy To enhance the transparency of management, and from a CSR (corporate social responsibility) perspective, the Company discloses not only information required by the Companies Act, the Financial Instruments and Exchange Act and other laws and regulations, but also proactively discloses in a speedy and fair manner any information judged to be socially useful to shareholders and investors.
+Creation and disclosure of Disclosure Policy To enhance the transparency of management, and from a CSR (corporate social responsibility) perspective, the Company discloses not only information required by the Companies Act, the Financial Instruments and Exchange Act and other laws and regulations, but also proactively discloses in a speedy and fair manner any information judged to be socially useful to shareholders and investors.
 In addition, the Company strives to improve management by communicating with a diverse range of stakeholders, starting with the capital markets, and reflecting information and opinions gained from them in management.

-Holding regular meetings for individual investors We participate in company explanation meetings aimed at individual investors. -Host: Primarily, the Executive Officer in charge of IR -Content: Company introduction, business explanation, financial results explanation, etc. For the December 2023 term (January ~ December), we participated in one online explanation meeting for individual investors.
+Holding regular meetings for individual investors We participate in company explanation meetings aimed at individual investors. -Host: Deputy Divisional Manager of Corporate Division (Head of Corporate Planning and Finance) -Content: Company introduction, business explanation, financial results explanation, etc. For the December 2024 term (January ~ December), we participated in one online explanation meeting for individual investors.
 No

-Holding regular meetings for analysts and institutional investors 1) Financial results explanation (held for the 2 nd quarter and year-end financial results) -Recent dates: August 9, 2023, February 15, 2024 -Hosts: President, Executive Officer in charge of IR -Content: Explanation of financial results for the December 2023 term (2 nd quarter) and explanation of financial results for the December 2023 term (year-end), progress on Medium-Term Management Plan, Long- Term Vision and other 2) Financial results explanation (held for the 1 st quarter and the 3 rd quarter financial results) - Recent dates: April 27, 2023, October 31, 2023 - Host: Executive Officer in charge of IR - Content: Explanation of the December 2023 (1 st quarter) financial results, December 2023 (3 rd quarter) financial results and other Yes Holding regular meetings for overseas investors The Company regularly publishes its "Integrated Report" for overseas institutional investors.
-In addition, in August and October 2023, we met with overseas investors in the United States and in March and September 2023, we conducted online IR meetings with management and overseas institutional investors.
-We also participated in an IR conference organized by a securities company in March 2023 where we met with many overseas investors.
+Holding regular mostings 1) Financial results evaluation (hold for the 2nd exerter Voc Holding regular meetings for analysts and institutional investors 1) Financial results explanation (held for the 2 nd quarter and year-end financial results) -Recent dates: August 9, 2024, February 14, 2025 -Hosts: President, Executive Officer in charge of Corporate Planning and Finance (on February 14, 2025, Deputy Divisional Manager of Corporate Division (Head of Corporate Planning and Finance)) -Content: Explanation of financial results for the December 2024 term (2 nd quarter) and explanation of financial results for the December 2024 term (year-end), achievements of the Medium-Term Management Plan, explanation of the new Medium-Term Management Yes Plan, progress of the Long-Term Vision, upward forecast revisions of numerical plans and other 2) Financial results explanation (held for the 1 st quarter and the 3 rd quarter financial results) - Recent dates: April 30, 2024, October 31, 2024 - Host: Executive Officer in charge of Corporate Planning and Finance - Content: Explanation of the December 2024 (1 st quarter) financial results, December 2024 (3 rd quarter) financial results and other Holding regular meetings for overseas investors The Company regularly publishes its "Integrated Report" for overseas institutional investors.
+In addition, in November 2024, we met with overseas investors in Asia and Europe and conducted online IR meetings with management and overseas institutional investors throughout the year.
+We also participated in an IR conference organized by a securities company in March 2024 and December 2024 where we met with many overseas investors.
 Additionally, as needed, we meet directly with overseas institutional investors who are visiting Japan, or upon request, hold online meetings.
 Yes Posting IR materials on the Company website The annual securities report, notices of convocation of the General Meeting of Shareholders, notices of resolutions, earnings summaries, presentation materials for financial results announcements and business explanatory meetings, monthly order information and other are disclosed on the Company website (https://sfc.jp/english/ir/).